If you’re starting out making vlogs or videos, at one point, you’ll stumble upon the technical terms camera look, log camera profiles, and LUTs.

 Similar to LUTs in that they produce a certain look, Picture Profiles generally are a ‘baked-in’ styling applied directly to the footage as it is recorded.

-For those who don’t have the option to record in Log, Picture Profiles can be used to emulate the final results of Log footage after color grading.
+For those who don’t have the option to record in Log, Picture Profiles can emulate the final results of Log footage after color grading.

 Whereas LUTs are applied in post, Looks are